mrlhasang18/AI-customer-Suport/README.md

 3. Firebase:
-  a.Firebase Database: A NoSQL cloud-hosted database for storing and retrieving  data. b.Firebase Auth: A authentication and authorization system for managing user identities.
-  Firebase Storage: A cloud-based storage solution for storing and serving files(Image).
+  a.Firebase Database: A NoSQL cloud-hosted database for storing and retrieving  data. b.Firebase Auth: A authentication and authorization system for managing user identities. c.Firebase Storage: A cloud-based storage solution for storing and serving files(Image).

 4.Gemini (via @google/generative-ai package): A generative AI model for chatbots and conversational interfaces(gemini-1.5-pro Model).